UAMS

 Arkansas Children’s reaches more children in more ways where they live, learn and play.

-The ACH system includes a 336-bed hospital in Little Rock with the state’s only pediatric Level 1 Trauma Center, burn center, Level 4 neonatal intensive care and pediatric intensive care, and research institute as well as a nationally-recognized transport service.
-They are nationally ranked by U.S. News World & Report in four specialties (2017-18): Pediatric Cardiology & Heart Surgery, ranked No. 37; Neonatology, No. 38; Pediatric Pulmonology, ranked No. 47; and Pediatric Urology, ranked No. 48.
-A sister campus, Arkansas Children’s Northwest in Springdale features 233,613 square feet of inpatient beds, emergency care, clinic rooms, and diagnostic services to children in that corner of the state.
+The ACH system includes a 336-bed hospital in Little Rock with the state’s only pediatric Level 1 Trauma Center, burn center, Level 4 neonatal intensive care, pediatric intensive care, and a research institute, as well as a nationally recognized transport service.
+ACH is nationally ranked by U.S. News & World Report in seven specialties (2024-25):

 Baptist Health Medical Center

 For more than 90 years, Baptist Health has been delivering quality healthcare to the citizens of Arkansas.
-With more than 175 points of access – including eight Arkansas hospitals, rehabilitation facilities, family clinics, therapy and wellness centers — Baptist Health is committed to delivering all their best in healthcare to the people of Arkansas.
+With more than 250 points of access – including 11 hospitals, urgent care centers, a senior living community, and over 100 primary and specialty care clinics across Arkansas.

 Central Arkansas Veterans Healthcare System

-CAVHS is reaching out to veterans through its community-based outpatient clinics in Mountain Home, El Dorado, Hot Springs, Mena, Pine Bluff, Searcy, Conway, Russellville, its Home Health Care Service Center in Hot Springs, and a VA Drop-In Day Treatment Center for homeless veterans in downtown Little Rock.
-Throughout its rich 90 year history, CAVHS has been widely recognized for excellence in education, research, and emergency prepardedness, and -first and foremost -for a tradition of quality and caring for Arkansas veterans.
+CAVHS extends its services through community-based outpatient clinics in Mountain Home, El Dorado, Hot Springs, Mena, Pine Bluff, Searcy, Conway, and Russellville.
+Additional services include a Home Health Care Service Center in Hot Springs and a VA Drop-In Day Treatment Center for homeless veterans in downtown Little Rock.

 CHI St. Vincent Infirmary